ON GETTING OUT OF STUCK

 Linked is a walk that can take up to about five hours, as you walk through suburban East London, listening out for the soundscapes along a five-mile route in East London – made up of snippets of interviews and sound and music.
 My soundscape then is made up of snippets from my interviews about these works as well as the one time I took a group of people on the walk at night from 1am to dawn – that we did in silence.
 I had partially recorded that experience and it forms the base of the soundscape along with extracts, repetitions, and memories from those interviews.

 This is particularly timely as Graeme Miller took Linked down at the end of 2021 after 18 years of the artwork talking into the air in Leyton and the surrounding area.
-Those voices are now silent.
+Whilst Miller is staging intermittent events with Linked - it is no longer available in the way it was between 2003 - 2021.

 Extract from Conor Walker “Pistol Shrimp, Muck” Sail Britain: Life of Islands residency 2019 https://aporee.org/maps/?loc=46316&snd=52615